 What do I offer?

-Enthusiastic and insightful football journalist with a strong passion for engaging storytelling and impactful reporting.
-With experience at 14 different companies, I bring an extensive background in crafting compelling reports, articles, and features across digital and print platforms.
+Enthusiastic football journalist with a passion for engaging storytelling and reporting.
+I have experience crafting compelling live blogs, reports, articles, and features across digital and print publications, magazines, and clubs.

 Standout Digital Work